lmc-eu/spirit-design-system/packages/web-react/src/components/UNSTABLE_Avatar/README.md

 ℹ️ Don't forget to add the `aria-label` attribute for accessible title.

+To ensure correct Icon rendering, please refer to the [Icon component documentation][web-react-icon-documentation] for setup instructions.

 ### Image

 Add an image, it will be resized to fit the avatar.